We all know the spruce tree as a Christmas tree, but this tree has so much to tell about the past, ancient beliefs, and strong symbolism.

 Spruce trees in different cultures

-In Celtic lore, as in other traditions, the spruce tree is always associated with the winter solstice and specifically, it is consecrated to the day of the birth of the divine Child.
+In Celtic lore, as in other traditions, the spruce tree is always associated with the winter solstice and is consecrated to the day of the birth of the divine Child.
 We are still faced with the myth of divine sunlight, with the dualism of death and rebirth that basically underlies the mythology of trees.

 We are in the darkest time of the year: daylight hours are reduced to a minimum.
 Everything is muffled and slow; the beats of life are almost imperceptible if you walk in the woods during this period.
 Yet a majestic and silent force hovers in the air, an extremely vital presence watches over this season: the spruce tree, and with it all the evergreen trees.